omise/omise-ios/README.md

 #### Sending the Request

-Whether you are charging a source or a credit card, sending the request is the same.
+Whether you are charging a source or a card, sending the request is the same.
 Create a new `requestTask` on a `Client` object with the completion handler block and call `resume` on the
 requestTask: